 The temple itself is nice but nothing spectacular.
 However, this hill is another spot from which you will get a great view of the surrounding city.
-We enjoyed a bit of people watching from up here, but even more we enjoyed watching the monkeys.
+You can enjoy a little people watching from up here, but you’ll probably enjoy watching the monkey even more.
 Look closely and you will see them performing acrobatics across the cities rooftops and washing lines.

-Half way up the hill, if you take the left hand fork in the path, you end up in the actual Monkey Temple complex (Galta Ji)…something we entirely missed.
-Doh!
+Halfway up the hill, if you take the left hand fork in the path, you end up in the actual Monkey Temple complex (Galta Ji).
 Here you will find the temple to the monkey god Hanuman.
 The Temple is large, ornate and surrounded by lakes (water tanks).
-It looks rather lovely, shame we missed it really.
+It is rather lovely.

 The museum interior is full of textiles, carvings and musical instruments.
 You can see works made of ivory, crystal and metal.
-There was a series of tiny clay models in various yoga poses that I fell in love with.
-If only I’d known I would one day be writing about them (and if there was a no photography rule inside), I’d have taken some photos!
+Look out for the adorable series of tiny clay models in various yoga poses.

-Outside, you could almost be forgiven for thinking you were in London (albeit on an annually hot day).
+Outside, you could almost be forgiven for thinking you were in London (albeit on an unusually hot day).
 Pigeons are everywhere!!
-The museums open courtyard has to be covered in a huge net to protect it from the avian onslaught.
+The museum’s open courtyard has to be covered in a huge net to protect it from the avian onslaught.